 - Difficult to raise money

 Before registering your business with the State of Florida or any other State, choose a business structure that gives you the right balance of legal protections and benefits.
-Contact us, your business attorney in Florida to determine if the general partnership structure is right for you.
+Contact us or schedule a consultation with your business formation attorney in Miami, Florida USA to register a partnership or determine if the general partnership structure is right for you.